Norwegian cuisine: Lunch (lunsj)

-For most Norwegians, weekday packed lunch usually consists of very simple open-faced sandwiches known as matpakke, with each slice separated with smaller sheets of wax paper called mellomleggspapir.
+For most Norwegians, a weekday packed lunch usually consists of very simple open-faced sandwiches known as matpakke, with each slice separated with smaller sheets of wax paper called mellomleggspapir.
 More extensive open-faced sandwiches (with multiple toppings) are considered smørbrød.

 Cafeterias commonly feature salad bars, warm meals, and dairy products like yogurt, skyr and kvarg.

 Dinner (middag)

 Norwegians usually eat dinner starting around 4–7 PM.
 This is the most important meal of the day and typically includes carbohydrate-rich foods such as potatoes and protein-rich foods such as meat or fish.

 Evening meal (kveldsmat)

 Norwegians usually eat a very small meal later in the evening before bed.
 This may consist of foods similar to what is prepared for breakfast.

 Meat

-Preserved meat and sausages come in a large variety of regional variations, and are sometimes accompanied by sour cream dishes and flatbread or wheat/potato wraps.
-Particularly sought after delicacies include the fenalår, a slow-cured lamb's leg, and morr, usually a smoked cured sausage, though the exact definition may vary regionally.
+Preserved meat and sausages come in a variety of regional variations, and are sometimes accompanied by sour cream dishes and flatbread or wheat/potato wraps.
+Fenalår is a slow-cured lamb's leg.
+Morr is usually a smoked cured sausage, though the exact definition may vary regionally.

-Lamb and mutton is very popular in autumn, often used in fårikål (mutton stew with cabbage).
+Lamb and mutton are popular in autumn, often used in fårikål (mutton stew with cabbage).
 Pinnekjøtt—steamed cured and sometimes smoked mutton ribs, traditionally on a bed of birch sticks, hence the name, meaning "stick meat" —is traditionally served as Christmas dinner in the western parts of Norway.
-An oddity is smalahove, a salted, or salted and smoked, lamb's head.